AkaraChen/magic-alias/README.md

 # ✨ Magic Alias ✨

+This library is not recommended because its code is entirely AI-generated.

 > 🪄 A simple and powerful shell alias manager

 ## 🌟 What is Magic Alias?